roth-hex-lab/roth-hex-lab.github.io/content/projects/VIPERS/index.md

 ---
 title: VIPERS
 date: 2024-12-02
-summary: "VIPERS is a project for operating room analysis."
+summary: "VIPERS is a project for surgical data science and AI driven workflows"

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.